 change shortcut group, in the Shortcut Management view, drag a different

 group onto the file, or right-click and select Set

 Shortcut Group >

 Annotating shortcuts makes their purpose visible, without changing the file name or location of the script or model the shortcut points to.
-For example, you can change a cryptic file name to a useful string for the shortcut name.
+For example, you can change a cryptic file name to a descriptive name for the shortcut.
 To put shortcuts in a workflow order on the toolstrip, prefix the shortcut names with numbers.

 In the Shortcut Management view, right-click and select Rename to edit the Shortcut Name column.
 The Shortcut Name does not affect the file name or location.

 Your specified Shortcut Name appears on the Project Shortcuts tab, to make it easier to find your shortcuts.

 You can specify an icon to use for your shortcut buttons on the Project Shortcuts tab.
 Icons such as "build" can aid other project users to recognize frequent tasks.